zedireis/ES_Project/README.md

 ------------ AWS DEPLOY ---------------

+  1. Uncomment WhiteNoise library in djangoRestaurant/settings.py
+  2.  npm run dev
+  3.  python manage.py collectstatic
-  1. Create a zip from this repository
+  4. Create a zip from the root folder (not a zip of a folder with root inside)
-  2. Upload and deploy
+  5. Upload and deploy